Essential Tips for Hiking Safety with Dogs

 Training Your Dog

-Basic obedience training is essential for any dog, whether they are going on a hike or not.
+Basic is essential for any dog, whether they are going on a hike or not.
 However, it becomes even more crucial when out on the trail.
 Your dog should be responsive to commands such as “sit,” “stay,” and “come.”
 These commands can help you maintain control over your dog in potentially challenging situations.
 Training should also include leash manners, so your dog walks comfortably and does not pull too hard.
 Consistent training sessions in various environments will help your dog adapt to different scenarios they may encounter on the trail.

 Building Your Dog's Stamina